 Harlequin Macaw Parrots For Sale.

 The Harlequin Macaw is a full size Macaw.
-Harlequin Macaws are a very colorful Macaw.
-In the mating pair of macaw parrots, the males have the dominate gene which affects the appearance of the offspring.
+Harlequin Macaws are very colorful macaws.
+In the mating pair of macaw parrots, the males have the dominant gene which affects the appearance of the offspring.

 “Frida”, shown on the right, has a Green-winged Macaw father.
 Harlequin Macaws with a Green-winged Macaw father, have a breast color that is orangish.
 The breast color is a bit more reddish-orange for Harlequins having the Blue & Gold Macaw as the father.
 Frida is a very sweet, affectionate bird and a wonderful pet.